Physical Layer Deception as a Stackelberg Game: Strategy Regimes, Equilibrium, and Robust Design: Problem Setup

 \revise{This optimization problem can be simply solved by comparing the distortions of the three options.
-Thus, the optimal $\beta_k$ must be associated with the minimal distortion.}{ This optimization problem is a linear programming problem and can be easily solved by assigning $\beta_k=0$ for the non-minimal $\Delta_k$, where $k\in\{1,2,3\}$, while ensuring that the sum of the remaining $\beta_k$, which are associated with minimal $\Delta_k$ equals 1.} Thus, the optimum should satisfy:
+Thus, the optimal $\beta_k$ must be associated with the minimal distortion.}{ This linear program is solved by setting $\beta_k=0$ for all non-minimal $\Delta_k$ and distributing the remaining weight among minimal ones.} Thus, the optimum should satisfy:

 where $\Delta_{\min}=\min\{\Delta_1,\Delta_2,\Delta_3\}$.